scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 kubectl delete pod ansible -n epa
 ```

 Now Grafana should have two new Data Sources and EPA dashboards.
 If it doesn't, that means Ansible failed to connect to InfluxDB and Grafana in the `epa` namespace.
-You can fix that and run the pod again.
+You need to fix that and run the pod again.

 If you want to use this approach but Grafana and InfluxDB are *not* in the same namespace, maybe they can be deployed to the same namespace, and Grafana can be exported after Ansible has completed its configuration.
 See below for other approaches.